WPIBarHarbor2018/MobileVehicleTracking/README.md

 Watchman is used to detect changes in a React Native application.
 This tool allows the application to be automatically refreshed when testing on your mobile device.
 Installation information can be found [here](https://facebook.github.io/watchman/docs/install.html).

-###Install Echo
+###Install Expo
-Install the [Echo](https://expo.io/) on your IOS or Android device.
+Install the [Expo](https://expo.io/) on your IOS or Android device.
 This will allow you to test the application dynamically on your mobile device.

-## Running the Application
+##Running the Application

 Close the git repository.